Annarhysa/LucidSum/README.md

-# Humanized-Summarizer
+# LucidSum
-Making the summary produced by ML model more humanly
+Making the summary produced by the ML model more humanly